 Flora: Flowering beauties of the sanctuary

-Keoladeo National Park is an amazing oasis of tranquility between the otherwise crowded getaways of Agra and Jaipur.
-The forest here is semi-arid biotype with significant vegetation.
+Bharatpur wildlife sanctuary is an amazing oasis of tranquillity between the otherwise crowded getaways of Agra and Jaipur.
+The forest here is a semi-arid biotype with significant vegetation.
 Given that the forest here is a dry deciduous type, the place is dotted with medium size trees and shrubs.

 Fauna: Known for migratory birds and wild animals

-Bharatpur National Park is one of Asia’s finest birding areas, with over hundreds of resident and migrant birds.
+Bharatpur Sanctuary is one of Asia’s finest birding areas, with over hundreds of resident and migrant birds.
 Once a duck-hunting reserve of the Maharajas, Keoladeo now sees a lot of birds such as cranes, pelicans, geese, ducks, eagles, hawks, shanks, stints, wagtails, warblers, wheatears, flycatchers, buntings, larks, and pipits.

-The 29 sq km area of Keoladeo National Park is not just known for birds.
+The 29 sq km area of the bird sanctuary, Bharatpur is not just known for birds.
 It is also a great place to watch mammals like the golden jackal, jungle cat, nilgai, sambar, and wild boar.
 It’s a treat to watch them play, pounce and move around freely in their natural habitat.
 During the month of winter, pythons can also be found moving around sluggishly.

 Watch out for: Demoiselle, the rare Siberian Cranes, Striped Hyaena, Fishing Cat, and Blackbuck